-In 2012, I was uprooted from California and I moved to Columbia, Maryland.
+In 2012, I moved to Columbia, Maryland, where my love for school music making and music education took shape.
 Although most are shocked to hear this, I enjoyed Maryland and the DMV area more than California.
 Howard County, in particular, was invested in the arts and therefore had stronger community ties.

 My father opened a recording studio in Columbia, MD called Prescott Studios, which is now located in Johns Creek, Georgia.